0ops/ctfs-2021/justCTF/njs/readme.md

 We can leverage this function to get any child of `this.result`, then assign it back to `this.result`.

-Just as other js sandbox escaping challenges, we start by finding a way to get a function constructor, which could give us a chance to run arbitary script.
-This could be done by using `[{"op":"toString","x":"constructor","y":""},{"op":"toString","x":"constructor","y":""}]`, which literially means `calc.result.constructor.constructor`.
+Just as other js sandbox escaping challenges, we start by finding a way to get a function constructor, which could give us a chance to run arbitrary script.
+This could be done by using `[{"op":"toString","x":"constructor","y":""},{"op":"toString","x":"constructor","y":""}]`, which literally means `calc.result.constructor.constructor`.
 Then we use `addEquation` to call this constructor function with two parameters.
 The first one is the parameter of the function, and the second is the code that we want to execute:

 ```
 [{"op":"toString","x":"constructor","y":""},{"op":"toString","x":"constructor","y":""},{"op":"result","x":"a,b","y":"return 114514"}]